 Additional Features | • 2x USB 2.0 ports • 1x USB 3.0 port • Eye saver mode • Audio out |

-Samsung’s FT45 monitor isn’t an exciting product, but it has the right combination of ergonomics, price, and features to make it a solid option for everyday use.
+Samsung’s FT45 monitor isn’t an exciting product, but it has the right combination of ergonomics, price, and features to make it a solid option for everyday use as a vertical monitor.

 We like the FT45’s included three-port USB hub (with two USB 2.0 ports and one USB 3.0 port).
-That’s quite a rare feature on monitors at this price and very convenient if you regularly need to connect USB drives or external HDDs throughout a workday.
+That’s quite a rare feature on monitors at this price and very convenient if you regularly need to connect USB drives or external HDDs throughout your day.

-The blue light-reducing eye saver mode and flicker-free display also help reduce eye strain during extended reading, writing, and coding hours.
+It saves you from having to buy a USB hub, which is always welcome for reducing expenditure and desk clutter.
+The blue light-reducing eye saver mode and flicker-free display are also useful bonuses, helping to reduce eye strain during extended reading, writing, and coding hours.

 Source: Samsung